maxhallinan/hemulen.js/README.markdown

 Event Name: `hemulen-wrongtype`

-The event emitted by the Hemulen element when the mime type of a file dropped on the drop field or uploaded through the file input does not match any of the mime type strings stored in `options.acceptTypes`.
+The event emitted by the Hemulen element when the mime type of a file dropped on the drop input or uploaded through the file input does not match any of the mime type strings stored in `options.acceptTypes`.
 When `hemulen-wrongtype` is emitted, `hemulen-toobig.detail.file` has not been stored on the data model.

 Properties